Acceptable Use of Information Technology Resources

 - To avoid charges, empty all drawers and closets, remove carpets, furniture, and personal belongings, and clean your room before leaving.
 Room cleaning fees start at $25.
 A per item removal charge will be assessed for large items such as carpets and furniture.

-- No refund can be considered or processed until a resident has officially checked out of his/her assigned space.
+- No refund can be considered or processed until a resident has officially checked out of their assigned space.
 Any check-out done after regular business hours (Monday-Friday, 9:00a.m.-5:00 p.m.) will be processed as being effective on the next regular business day.

 - Students no longer in housing who do not retrieve personal belongings within one week of departure will be charged for packing, storage and/or shipping of items.
-The University may also, at its option, dispose of or donate to charity any unclaimed items.
+The University may also, at its discretion, dispose of or donate to charity any unclaimed items.

 - Room Changes